scrapy/scrapy/scrapy/trunk/docs/ref/request-response.rst

     ``url`` is a string containing the URL for this request

-    ``callback`` is a function that will be called with the response of this request (once its downloaded) as its first parameter
+    ``callback`` is a function that will be called with the response of this request (once its downloaded) as its first parameter.
+For more information see :ref:`ref-request-callbacks` below.

     ``method`` is a string with the HTTP method of this request